kierownik/Fluxbb-Social-Profile-Links/README.md

 * Open links new window/tab

 ## Install ##
-How to install read install.txt
+How to install read readme.txt

 ## Feature Requests
 If you have an idea let me know, together we can make this mod better.